BrickbitSolutions/lpm-catering/README.md

 $ Gradle build
 ```

 In order to start the module you will have to do some configuration according to your own environment using a spring boot application.properties file.
 Without this file, the module will not start.
+Here's an example we use:

 ```
 datasource.primary.url=jdbc:postgresql://localhost:32775/lpmc